zenml-io/zenml/docs/book/advanced-guide/pipelines/settings.md

 {% embed url="https://www.youtube.com/embed/hI-UNV7uoNI" %} Configuring pipelines, steps, and stack components in ZenML {% endembed %}

-This video gives an overview of everything discussed in this chapter, especially with a focus on the [post ZenML 0.20.0](../../guidelines/migration-zero-twenty.md) world!
+This video gives an overview of everything discussed in this chapter.

 ## Settings in ZenML